Solunra/SOEN390-team11/README.md

 After the first run to start up `spring` and `react`:\
 Run the commands `gradle bootRun` and `npm start` respectively

+**Note that when running it outside the container, in application.properties, update db to localhost**\
+**The reverse should be done if you are using the container: aka update localhost to db**
 ### Guide

 ---